Aydarskiy/OpenWeatherAPI/README.md

 Ensure your `Configuration.properties` file is set up correctly with your own `API_KEY` and `OpenWeatherBaseURL` values.

-If you receive a "Path for properties file is invalid" message, make sure that the path to the `Configuration.properties` file is specified correctly in the `ConfigReader` class.
+If you receive a "Path for properties file is invalid" FileNotFoundException message, make sure that the path to the `Configuration.properties` file is specified correctly in the `ConfigReader` class.